ANZ-UKRAINE COOPERATION FORUM

 • Marichka Baysa — Verkhovna Rada of Ukraine, Communications & Government Relations Specialist (Ukraine–West Relations)

-• Mariia Artemenko - International Chamber of Commerce, Deputy Director, Arbitration and ADR, Europe (incl.
-Ukraine)
+• Mariia Artemenko — Deputy Director, Arbitration and ADR, Europe (incl.
+Ukraine), International Chamber of Commerce

 • Olesia Oliinyk — Fozzy Group, Head of International Projects & Partnerships